Certora/Documentation/docs/user-guide/glossary.md

   excludes the relevant behavior from checking for one occurrence of the problematic construct, e.g., for each loop.

-  For a list of all "optimistic" settings see the {ref}`cli-options` page.
+  For a list of all "optimistic" settings see {ref}`prover-cli-options`.
   Examples include {ref}`--optimistic_hashing`, {ref}`--optimistic_loop`,
   {ref}`--optimistic_summary_recursion`, and more.
 Also see {ref}`prover-approximations` for more background on some of the